chriscannon9001/tablarray/README.rst

 Status
 ======
-Alpha - tablarray might be stable enough for prototype applications.
+Alpha - tablarray might be stable enough for prototype applications, though it may continue to be unstable for a while longer.

 I.e.:

-* Key features are implemented and not expected to change.
+* Critical features are implemented and not expected to change significantly.
 * A few features need further adaptation for certain cases.
-* A fair amount of testing is not done.
+* A little testing is done, most not so much.
 * Some features are still missing.
-* Packaging needs work.

-Todo
-====
-* Provide setup.py
-* testing
-* benchmark, cythonize, re-benchmark
+* I'm especially concerned about undesirable, or worse - undefined, behavior at edge cases.